static-dev/spike-records/README.md

 ### Transform Raw

-If you want to transform the data from your source before it is processed by rest, for instance to remove cross site scripting projections, you can use this option.
+If you want to transform the data from your source before it is processed by rest, for instance to remove cross site scripting protections, you can use this option.
 For example:

 ```js
 const Records = require('spike-records')